2000 PBA All-Filipino Cup finals

-The 2000 PBA All-Filipino Cup Finals was the best-of-7 championship series of the 2000 PBA All-Filipino Cup and the conclusion of the conference's playoffs.
+The 2000 PBA All-Filipino Cup finals was the best-of-7 championship series of the 2000 PBA All-Filipino Cup and the conclusion of the conference's playoffs.
 The Alaska Milkmen and Purefoods Tender Juicy Hotdogs played for the 75th championship contested by the league.

 The Alaska Milkmen won their third All-Filipino crown in the last five years with a 4–1 series victory over Purefoods TJ Hotdogs.
 The title-conquest was their 10th championship as Alaska is now the third most successful ballclub in the league.

-Kenneth Duremdes won on his second Finals MVP in All-Filipino Cup Finals.
+Poch Juinio won on his first finals MVP in All-Filipino Cup finals.